stefanfoulis/django-phonenumber-field/README.rst

 ========================

-A international phone number field for django that uses http://pypi.python.org/pypi/phonenumbers for validation .
+A international phone number field for django that uses http://pypi.python.org/pypi/phonenumbers for validation.

+*Note:* This package will by default install `phonenumberslite` if no phonenumbers package has been installed already.

 Installation
 ============